 Is It Safe?

 Online casino fans and gamblers should take a few deep breaths.
-Few online gaming systems and casinos are likely to be cavalier about security.
+Few online systems and casinos are likely to be cavalier about security.

 There are elements you should always look for in a secure casino.
 For example:

 - websites running the HTTPS protocol will protect your financial data against would-be hacking attempts;